 This course uses a comparative approach to examine national security policy processes in the United States and a selected group of countries.
-Students will engage in policy analyses that examine the impact of a range of factors-including the international system, the size of the state, historical and societal factors, governmental system, bureaucratic politics, and individual personalities-in determining the national security policies of these states.
+Students will engage in policy analyses that examine the impact of a range of factors-including the international system, the size of the state, historical and societal factors,

-Prerequisite: PSC 103.
-Two additional courses in the Comparative and/or International subfields are strongly recommended.
+Prerequisite: PSC 103 Introduction to Comparative Politics & International Relations.
+Two additional courses in the Comparative and/or International subfields are strongly recommended